boostercloud/booster/docs/README.md

 #### Reading entities from event handlers

-Event handlers are also a good place to retrieve entity information before triggering new events.
+Just as we do in command handlers, we can also retrieve entities information to make decisions based on its current state.

 Let's say that we want to check the status of a product before we trigger its availability update.
-In that case we would call the `Booster core` `fetchEntitySnapshot` function, which will return information about the entity.
+In that case we would call the `Booster.fetchEntitySnapshot` function, which will return information about the entity.

 ```typescript
 public static async handle(event: StockMoved, register: Register): Promise<void> {